 Another key focus area for fleets is how enforcement and roadside inspections will work in an ELD world.
 Fleets and their drivers should review ELD-related information in the North American Out-of-Service (OOS) Criteria.
 This resource highlights the pass/fail criteria for all vehicle inspections so that fleets and drivers can understand what items may put them at risk of being placed out of service.

-At Trimble, we are actively working with our customers to transition to ELDs and have submitted our product for certification ahead of the June 12 deadline.
+At Trimble, we are actively working with our customers to transition to ELDs and have secured certification as a compliant ELD vendor for the Canadian mandate.

-We have offered an electronic logging solution for nearly 20 years, first with our eDriver Logs® AOBRD and now an ELD version of eDriver Logs.
+We have offered an electronic logging solution for nearly 20 years, first with our eDriver Logs® AOBRD and now with an ELD version.
 We have seen how electronic logs have helped drivers not only operate safely, but also enable them to maximize productivity and make the most of their available hours.

 Just as we did with the U.S. ELD mandate in 2019, we continue to evolve our platform to meet the requirements of changing regulations and to ensure our customers’ continued compliance.
 We back that commitment with a dedicated team of transportation experts who are helping fleets understand the steps of migration and how to use this change to their advantage.